KLinh62/SQL-Data-Analytics-Project/README.md

 - **Duplications**: Checked for duplicate records in `orders` and `order_items`
 - **Joins Testing**: Validated foreign key relationships among tables

-> **Note**: All required data validation and quality assurance (nulls, referential integrity, data types, duplicates, etc.) were already conducted during the **Silver** and **Gold Layer** development in the [SQL Data Warehouse Project](https://github.com/KLinh62/SQL-Data-Warehouse-Project/tree/main/tests).
+> **Note**: All required data validation and quality assurance (nulls, referential integrity, data types, duplicates, etc.) were already conducted during the **Silver** and **Gold Layer** development in the SQL Data Warehouse Project's [📁tests folder](https://github.com/KLinh62/SQL-Data-Warehouse-Project/tree/main/tests).

->
-> This ensures the data input for this project is clean, reliable, and analysis-ready.
+This ensures the data input for this project is clean, reliable, and analysis-ready.

 ---